jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 Here is a [blog](http://ivory.idyll.org/blog/tag/python.html) on checkpoints/dynamic files.
 Snakemakes [documention](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) also covers this.

 # Some Helpful Commands

+There are lots of flags snakemake uses you can find a list [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html)

 To list all the rules in the file run one of the following.